-- 1. Ease off the throttle as you approach the obstacle. - Turn the handlebar.
-At the same time, shift weight and balance as you swerve.
-Use the principles of leaning, weight shifting, and balancing-shift your body weight and the passenger's body weight to the inside of the turn. - 3.
+- 1. Ease off the throttle as you approach the obstacle. - 2.
+Turn the handlebar.
+At the same time, shift your weight and balance as you swerve.
+Use the principles of leaning, weight shifting, and balancing-shift your body weight to the inside of the turn. - 3.
 Keep your hand off the brake until the emergency is over and you're back in control.